3 DAYS TO GO! Devi Awards in Indore

 Meet the Devis!

-Our third award winner to be featured in the Devi Awards Indore countdown series is Maya Vishwakarma.
+Our fourth award winner to be featured in the Devi Awards Indore countdown series is Vinita Mewada.

-Known as the ‘Padwoman’ of India, Maya Vishwakarma was deeply inspired by Padman Arunachalam Murganatham to work in the area of menstrual hygiene.
-Using semi-automatic pad-making machines under the brand name "No Tension", Sukarma Foundation, founded by her, established a mini-factory in the Narsinghpur district in Madhya Pradesh, in 2017 to make sanitary napkins in Narsinghpur district.
-The initiative provided employment to women and raised menstruation awareness in tribal areas and also helped protect tribal and rural girls/women from various infections.
+The Chief Dietician at Bhopal's Bansal Hospital, Vinita Mewada has been working in the area of malnutrition and diabetes in and around Bhopal, conducting sessions and holding camps to spread awareness.

-Maya Vishwakarma is our Devi for her contribution to raising awareness about menstrual hygiene.
+Vinita Mewada is our Devi for working towards eliminating malnutrition and diabetes.

 The Devi Awards will be held in Indore on February 28, 2020 at the Radisson Blu.